hyperspy/hyperspy/doc/user_guide/getting_started.rst

     preferences.gui()

-This command should raise the Preferences window:
+This command should raise the :ref:`preferences_image`

 .. _preferences_image: